Former French President Nicolas Sarkozy to be released from prison

 He is banned from leaving France and could be required to wear an electronic tag while living at home.

-In September, Sarkozy was found guilty of criminal conspiracy for his role in efforts to secure funding for his 2007 presidential campaign from late Libyan leader Muammar Gaddafi.
+In September, Sarkozy was found guilty of criminal conspiracy for his role in efforts to secure funding for his 2007 presidential campaign from the late Libyan leader Muammar Gaddafi.

 He was acquitted of separate charges of corruption and illegal campaign financing.